redstonedude0/DatalogTester/src/uk/ac/cam/gp/charlie/README.txt

 Notes for anyone working on the graql->ast transformation (Charles):
 - I've moved the AST stuff to uk.ac.cam.gp.charlie.ast
 - I think we need to tweak the AST stuff a bit, rather than having different ASTs for the schema, data, and tests.
-I think it'd be good to have a generic AST which represents one Graql statement, that way when it comes to building an interactive interface it'll be much easier to handle that input, and the tests are less constrained too.
+I think it'd be good to have a generic AST which represents one Graql query, that way when it comes to building an interactive interface it'll be much easier to handle that input, and the tests are less constrained too.
+I've started to implement some AST structure, we'll need to work on this together properly, your main task will be to work on the GraqlParser - currently I'm thinking this should produce a list of Statements from a string, but I'm considering making it take a character stream and return a statement stream instead so that we can have multiline input easier in interactive mode?
+I'm not 100% sure what's best, the choice is up to you.

 Notes for all: